DRFR0ST/langlate/README.md

 render(<Demo />, document.getElementById("app"));
 ```

 Project is published under the MIT License.
-Feel free to copy, modify and publish.
+Feel free to use it in any kind of way.

-Project is not stable yet!